Are you a member of law and order enforcement forces?

 And here are the problems that we could find.

 Substandard Mesh: Alright, so as I mentioned, this is a replica of high quality nylon mesh, but not exactly the same.
 This means that the quality of mesh is not enough to survive bushy terrain; it is easy to get ripped apart.

 Backside of Collar Digs into the Skin: The other problem is that with all the padding, the backside of the collar sorts of hurts one’s tendon.
 Reportedly, it digs into the skin and causes pain and bruises.

 Bottom Line – This boot is a mixed bag of everything, and while there are little issues (not reported by more than a few customers), you cannot help but appreciate how well padded this boot is, how swift is the zipper and how good is the quality of outsole.

-7. Ryno Gear Tactical Combat Boots with Coolmax Lining
+7. Ryno Gear Coolmax Lining – Best Tactical Boots for Hiking

 Well, this is something special.
 Those who are into hiking and trekking know that Coolmax sock liner is one-man army against sweat and blisters.